andremarques9/42-Piscine/README.md

 ---

 ## ⚠️ Disclaimer
 This repository is for educational purposes and to showcase my progress during the 42 Piscine.
 If you are currently a "Piscinier," I strongly encourage you to solve the challenges on your own.

-"The easy way is the wrong way."
+**"The easy way is the wrong way."**

+*Note: No project PDFs or official 42 materials are hosted here to respect intellectual property.*

 *Note: No project PDFs or official 42 materials are hosted here to respect intellectual property.*